jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ## Notice

+!!!
+BUG !!!

+**There was/is a bug in the get_active_session.
+The bug was not visible because exceptions got swallowed silently because of the large OOP refactor.
+Now that i made them visible, this became clear.
+A quickfix is in.
+You will need to copy-over the configs using ```./setup-dukascopy.sh```.
+For now, a quick-fix is in.
+This also fixes the SOYBEAN 1Y issue.**

 If your pipeline has broken after a ```git pull``` or receive the warning "Notice, there were breaking config changes!
 See README for more information!", perform (if using default configuration, except for symbols.user.txt):

 ```sh